 Typically, water births are carried out in hospitals in special birthing pools but not all hospitals embrace alternative birthing methods, which water birth is technically classified under, so if you’re wanting an underwater birth, ensure your hospital has the facilities.
+(Here’s what to pack for the hospital).
 If your hospital can’t facilitate a water birth, you have two options: rent or buy a birthing pool and have the baby at home or find a hospital that does supply birthing pools.
 Regardless of home or hospital birth, most provinces and states require at least the presence of a midwife certified in underwater birthing techniques.
 If you choose a water birth, remember that things can change extremely fast in the delivery room and that the first priority for the midwife is safely delivering the baby, so if a complication arises, you may have to change your birthing plan quickly.

 Water births have several advantages for the mother, the father and the child.
 The water stimulates the skin of the mother which actually blocks the nerves from feeling the full amount of pain in the stages of contractions and labor.
 Water will also make the mother’s body light and more mobile allowing her to change positions much easier than on land.
 This will allow the mother to feel more in control of her body and the labor process, keeping her mind more active, engaged and focused on the task.
 Different positions allow the mother to deal with the pain easier and switching positions to birth the baby in, rather than on her back, can actually reduce stretching and possible damage to the tissues.